iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 > Was good the first few uses, but the last 3 runs the app has stopped multiple times so I have to restart the run or just guess when to stop jogging, it's very frustrating.
 I've double checked my settings and they're how they should be.
 Think I will end up uninstalling.<br> :date: __2021-03-29 13:25:48__

-> For some reason, on a Pixel phone, the audio will only work when live caption is turned on...which then uses additional battery.
-Thought it might be an issue with the app, but tried it on an iPhone and a Motorola running Android 8, no problems there at all.
-Kinda embarrassing that Google's phones are having such an issue on their own app platform.<br> :date: __2021-03-28 19:54:24__

 #### 1-star reviews